ollealm/project-happy-thoughts-frontend/README.md

-# Happy Thoughts&ensp;|&ensp;[View Live &#10555;](https://olle-happy-thoughts.netlify.com/)
+# Happy Thoughts&ensp;|&ensp;[View Live &#10555;](https://olle-happy-thoughts-2.netlify.app/)

 Twitter like app where you can post your happy thoughts, read others and give them a like.
-React site using the `useEffect` hook and a joint API to fetch and post data.
+React site using the `useEffect` hook to fetch and post data.

-Used Postman to explore the API with POST and GET commands.

 Conditionally renders different styles and elements with the ternary operator e.g. a loading component while fetching the data.

 Time codes added using Moment library.

+### V 2.0
+Remade to use my own express.js API to store messages and likes.
+(See separate repo.)
+Also added message categories and author name.

 ## Core Tech
 * React